salujajaskeerat/ELP305-TribeD-documentation/index.md

 2. It should have a high number of charge cycles.
 3. It should have a high current rating.

-The maximum distance between solar panels and batteries should be 20 to 30 ft. and mount the charge controller within a yard or meter of the batteries.
+The maximum distance between solar panels and batteries should be 20 to 30 ft. and mount the charge controller within a meter of the batteries.
 If the distance is more than 30ft, we need high-quality cables.
 <https://solvoltaics.com/solar-panels-distance-battery-charge-controller-inverter/#:~:text=Solar%20Battery%20storage%20systems%20should,components%20of%20your%20solar%20array>.

-The battery bank and the inverter should also be close — within a yard.
+The battery bank and the inverter should also be close — within a meter.

 ## 7.5.
 Wires (AC and DC)